Your #1 Priority When Starting a New Job

 You can be a great success if you keep in mind your highest priority activity.

-There seems to be three groups of people in the workplace when it comes to relationship development:
+There seem to be three groups of people in the workplace when it comes to relationship development:

 - Automatically knows and works on developing relationships at work